PufferFinance/Puffer-Preconf/avs-manager/docs/registration.md

 sequenceDiagram
     autonumber
     participant Operator
+    participant AllocationManager
     participant UniFiAVSManager
-    participant AVSDirectory

-    Operator->>UniFiAVSManager: registerOperator(operatorSignature)
-    UniFiAVSManager->>AVSDirectory: Check operator status
-    alt Operator not registered
-        UniFiAVSManager->>AVSDirectory: registerOperatorToAVS(operator, operatorSignature)
-        UniFiAVSManager-->>Operator: Operator registered
+    Operator->>AllocationManager: registerForOperatorSets(RegisterParams)
+    AllocationManager->>UniFiAVSManager: registerOperator(operator, avs, operatorSetIds, data)
+    UniFiAVSManager->>UniFiAVSManager: Validate operator set IDs
+    UniFiAVSManager->>UniFiAVSManager: Process optional commitment data
+    UniFiAVSManager-->>AllocationManager: Registration complete
-    else Operator already registered
+    AllocationManager-->>Operator: Operator registered to AVS
-        UniFiAVSManager-->>Operator: Error: OperatorAlreadyRegistered
-    end
 ```

-Step one to joining the AVS is to register an `Operator` in EigenLayer's `AVSDirectory`.
-It is assumed that the `Operator` is already known to the EigenLayer contracts, meaning they have previously registered as an operator at the `DelegationManager` contract.
+To join the UniFi AVS, operators register through EigenLayer's `AllocationManager`.
+It is assumed that the operator is already registered with EigenLayer's `DelegationManager`.

-1. The `Operator` calls `registerOperator()` on the `UniFiAVSManager`, providing a signature (`operatorSignature`) that signals their intent to opt-in to the AVS.
+1. The operator calls `registerForOperatorSets()` on the `AllocationManager`, providing registration parameters including the AVS address, operator set IDs, and optional commitment data.

-2. The `UniFiAVSManager` checks the operator's status with the `AVSDirectory` to ensure they are not already registered to the AVS.

-3. If the operator is not registered:
-   - The `UniFiAVSManager` calls `registerOperatorToAVS()` on the `AVSDirectory`, passing the operator's address and signature.
+2. The `AllocationManager` calls `registerOperator()` on the `UniFiAVSManager` to complete the registration.
-   - The operator is successfully registered with the AVS.

-4. If the operator is already registered:
-   - The `UniFiAVSManager` reverts the transaction with an `OperatorAlreadyRegistered` error.
+3. The `UniFiAVSManager` validates the operator set IDs and processes any optional commitment data provided during registration.

+4. Once registered, the operator can begin registering validators and participating in the AVS.

 ### Set a Preconf Commitment